sylmarien/openstack-install-notes/Neutron.md

       ...
       verbose = True
       ```
-  2. Modify `/etc/nova/nova.conf` to enable the metadata proxy and configure the secret:
+  2. Modify `/etc/nova/nova.conf` **on the core VM** to enable the metadata proxy and configure the secret:

     ```
     [DEFAULT]